Homogeneous division polynomials for Weierstrass elliptic curves: Introduction

 \section{Introduction}

 The main problem treated in this paper is the following.

-The classical {\em division polynomials} describe multiples of {\em affine points}---these are points of the form $(a:b:1)$---for all smooth Weierstrass curves over fields.
-This is a basic result that is stated in several books on elliptic curves.
-An example of a book that treats the theory behind this in more detail is \cite{enge}.
-This result is not completely satisfactory, as the division polynomials are not defined on non-affine points.
+The classical {\em division polynomials} $\Psi_n \in \bb Z[a_1,a_2,a_3,a_4,a_6,X,Y]$ (and the related polynomials $\Omega_n, \Phi_n \in \bb Z[a_1,a_2,a_3,a_4,a_6,X,Y]$) describe multiples of {\em affine points}---these are points of the form $(a:b:1)$---for all smooth Weierstrass curves over fields, in the following way. \begin{prop}[{\cite[Prop.\ 3.55]{enge}}] Let $n$ be a positive integer.
+Then for all fields $k$, all smooth Weierstrass curves over $k$ defined by